 This will involve reviewing audit results, process measures and customer satisfaction to determine possible adjustments to the mission, objectives and action plans as well as effectiveness criteria.
 You will want to assess the appropriateness of these elements now that you have completed your “outbound journey” through the Planning, Development and Implementation Phases.
 What will you see differently?
 How will you prepare for the cycle to begin again next year?

-The Re-Discovery Phase will culminate a project that started 6-12 months ago.
+The Re-Discovery Phase culminates a project that started 6-12 months ago.
 As in all Phases it is wise to identify a Project Leader to manage document controls, lead the audits, and report to management.
-After all, remember you project goal: to build an effective management system.
+After all, your project goal is to build effective management systems.